austinsonger/Incident-Playbook/Exercises/README.md

 ### Incident Response Scenarios 🚒
 Meta-Incidents created by poor incident handling.

-- An incident has sustained for more than two days.
 - We are unable to discover root cause in an incident.
 - We have not been able to comment publicly within our communications SLA.